Ashdod Academic Campus

 Status: Proposal 2011

-The building layout along with the circulation through and around the campus create a hierarchy of public spaces throughout the campus which allows a wide range of experience and usability of the space: From the sycamore reservation that has more of an urban scale to the more intimate spaces where students can relax and study between classes.
-One can choose to quickly move between the buildings without being late for class,or leisurely walk through the sycamore trees.
+The buildings’ layout along with the circulation through and around the campus creates a hierarchy of public spaces throughout the campus which allows a wide range of experience and usability of the space: From the sycamore reservation that has more of an urban scale to the more intimate spaces where students can relax and study between classes.
+One can choose to quickly move between the buildings without being late for class, or take a leisurely walk through the sycamore trees.

 Relationship with the ground

 The building layout and composition were characterized by the nature of the site: An urban approach was taken in the southwest border of the site connecting it back to the city where a more of a free-flowing approach, following the natural landscape of the site, was taken inwards into the campus and the Sycamore Reserve.
-The buildings on campus are fairely simple and modular allowing construction to be taken in stages according to the needs and functional flexibility, can be done swiftly and for a low budget.
-The fact that construction can be done in stages from the northwest toward the southeast, also allows minimal intervention in the reserve and reduces the landscaping work accordingly.
+The buildings on campus are fairly simple and modular thus allowing construction to take place in stages according to the needs and functional flexibility and can be done swiftly and with a low budget.
+The fact that construction can be done in stages from the northwest toward the southeast also allows minimal intervention in the reserve and reduces the landscaping work accordingly.

 The scenic route

-In the center of the reserve a visitors center and dunes research center are planned as part of the academic campus.
-This center may also function as a place for the restoration of the unique species in nature, and will tie back the students and children of Ashdod to the campus and the environment from an early age.
+In the center of the reserve, a visitors center and dunes research center are planned as part of the academic campus.
+This center may also function as a place for the restoration of the unique species in nature, and will reconnect the students and children of Ashdod back to the campus and to the environment.
 The building of the center is designed to integrate into the landscape as much as possible.